fizzwiz/awaitility/README.md

 `@fizzwiz/awaitility` provides a set of **chainable, context-aware handlers** for general data structures, DOM manipulation, and HTTP workflows.
 It simplifies **asynchronous operations**, **nested context navigation**, and **error handling**, offering a clean, fluent API.

+This library is designed to **keep business logic in focus**: your main operations are expressed as top-level code, while **error handling is nested and orthogonalized** into listeners or automatically managed (e.g., by `Servler`).

 ---

 ## ⚡ Features